yochaigal/cairn/wip/2e/dungeon-seeds.md

  - How close is a PC to a potential danger?
 Are they above it, or below it?
  - What side of an object is a PC standing in?
 Are they inside or outside a room, building, or structure?

-### Dungeon Example

-#### Example Theme

-[ This should get moved to the bottom ]

-With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
-Let's put it all together:
-Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
-Built by a fanatical cult to protect sacred artifacts, its entrance concealed by a circle of ancient menhirs deep in the forest.
-The temple was partly sealed after a competing faction unleashed magic which interacted poorly with another ritual, spawning a terrible monster that protects the relics to this day.
-Today, the descendants of these factions still vie for control and redemption, hindered by dogmatic disputes and fear of the creature that still roams its halls.

-#### Example Map

 ## Creating a Dungeon

 ### Materials Required